-As it can be used throughout the customer journey to increase conversion rates and improve customer satisfaction, this means it isn’t just about helping you solve incoming questions; actively promoting the use of WhatsApp will help you garner more sales in the long run.
+As it can be used throughout the customer journey to increase conversion rates and improve customer satisfaction, it isn’t just about helping you solve incoming questions; actively promoting WhatsApp will help you garner more sales in the long run.

-There are many different ways you can promote WhatsApp Business as your communication channel – read on to find out which ones are the best!
+There are many ways to promote WhatsApp Business as your communication channel – read on to find out which ones are the best!

 What Are WhatsApp Entry Points?

-An entry point simply refers to how customers can get in touch with a business or brand.
-An email address or phone number is an entry point, for example, as are the call-to-actions (links) on your website, social media posts, and so on.
+An entry point refers to how customers can contact a business or brand.
+For example, an email address or phone number is an entry point, such as the call-to-actions on your website, social media posts, etc.

-When it comes to WhatsApp Business Platform, the entry point is the channels and/or call-to-actions you use as a portal for your customers, to convert them to users of the chat app, where you can then engage them in conversations that are more personalized and interactive.
+Regarding the WhatsApp Business Platform, the entry point is the channels and/or call-to-actions you use as a portal for your customers to convert them to chat app users, where you can engage them in more personalized and interactive conversations.

-It’s possible to build a WhatsApp entry point into every step of your users’ customer journey.
-This can be done pre-purchase, through the sharing of information with customers who want to learn more about a product or service, or during purchase, where customers can choose items for purchase and send purchase updates.
+Building a WhatsApp entry point into every step of your users’ customer journey is possible.
+This can be done pre-purchase, through sharing information with customers who want to learn more about a product or service, or during purchase, where customers can choose items for purchase and send purchase updates.

 WhatsApp entry points can also benefit a business by offering better customer care and loyalty, providing them with post-purchase support that will, in the long run, help to increase repeat purchases and customer retention.